-These ideas have been discussed in several of our members notes, here.
+These ideas have been discussed in several of our Founder’s Notes, here.

 2022 was a fascinating year in markets, particularly from the perspective of options volatility.
 The most well known measure of volatility is the VIX index, historically known as the “Fear gauge” because it tends to spike when stock markets are crashing.
 The reason for this, is that in tumultuous times traders will often seek out put protection.
 As more traders purchase put options, it increases the price of the VIX.

 However, an interesting thing happened last year: The VIX had an intraday high of 39 on January 24, 2022, and never made a new intraday high despite escalating geopolitical tensions, a record increase in rates, a commodity crisis, and the S&P500 trading 11% lower.

 There are several theories as to why the VIX failed to make new highs despite deteriorating conditions.
 We believe that the main driver was a lower need for puts.
 Rather than seeking hedges for equity portfolios, investors simply chose to reduce their equity allocation.
 This reduced the need for large stock hedges via put options and/or VIX calls.

 The VIX is based on the prices of options on the S&P 500 index.
 When investors are more uncertain about the future of the stock market, they tend to buy more options as a way to protect their portfolios.
 As a result, the prices of options rise, and the VIX increases.
 Conversely, when investors are more confident about the market, they tend to buy fewer options, and the VIX falls.